Self-employed car finance

 this sector.
 Some lenders, including Oodle, gladly offer self-employed car finance as long as you satisfy their criteria.

 If you work for yourself, you can apply for car finance in exactly the same way as anyone else; there may just be a few extra steps to take before you are approved.
-What it boils down to is being able to
+What it boils down to is being able to satisfy any potential lender that you can be relied upon to repay any car loan, despite potentially having irregular earnings.

 What documents will I need to get car finance if I am self-employed?